 The charm offensive follows a diplomatic thaw.
 Ties had cooled for a stretch, but recent high-level meetings, including with the US secretary of state, have been cast on both sides as a fresh start.

 Washington echoed the warmer tone.
-The US secretary of state described Chile as a strong partner and said the relationship had never been stronger, language that gives the investment pitch political cover.
+The US secretary of state called Chile a strong partner and said the relationship had never been stronger, language that gives the investment pitch political cover.

 The Washington stop was one leg of a broader push.
-The same drive has taken Chilean ministers to Silicon Valley to meet technology giants, and the government has framed the whole effort as central to reviving growth and jobs at home.
+The same drive has taken Chilean ministers to Silicon Valley to meet technology giants, and the government calls the whole effort central to reviving growth and jobs at home.

 The timing is deliberate.
-With the economy stalling and elections having reshaped the political map across the Andean region, the Kast government is betting that a clear, pro-investment message can set Chile apart from its neighbours in the competition for foreign capital.
+With the economy stalling and elections having reshaped the political map across the Andean region, the Kast government is betting a clear, pro-investment message can set Chile apart from its neighbours.

 What is the Choose Chile programme?